saegl5/check_student_loans_ios/README.md

 ## Contributing

-Sign into GitHub.com, to fork the project.<p>
+Sign into GitHub, to fork the project.<p>

 Modify the source code.<br>
 Under Source Control, select Commit, and Push the changes.<p>

-Return to GitHub.com, and submit a new pull request.<br>
+Return to GitHub, and submit a new pull request.<br>
 For any issues, submit a new issue or discuss an existing one.<p>

 (For instructions on how to export a new video introduction, consult the README in [this directory](./Video/ "Click here to access the directory.").)